Your Bookshop Holiday Questions Answered

 9. Is the accommodation suitable for writers or creatives seeking a place to work as a retreat?

 Absolutely.
 Many visitors use the quiet, book-filled environment as a writing retreat or creative escape.
 Although on a main street it is an oasis of calm at the back and at night there is very little traffic.
+Breaks can be taken by doing one of the many local walks.

 10. Is Read & Rabbit family-friendly?
 What about groups of friends or a book club reading retreat?